-In her home, Awour helps by washing clothes and helping in the kitchen.
-She lives with her father and her mother.
+Awour lives with her father and her mother.
+She is responsible for washing clothes, helping in the kitchen and running errands.
 Her father is sometimes employed as a laborer and her mother is sometimes employed.
 There are 4 children in the family.

 Awour lives in Kisumu Town, home to approximately 100,000 residents.
 Typical houses are constructed of corrugated iron roofs and adobe walls.
 The primary ethnic groups and languages are Dholuo and Luo.

 The regional diet consists of maize, beans, fish, bread, cassava, rice and potatoes.
 Common health problems in this area include typhoid fever, malaria, HIV/AIDS and cholera.
 Most adults work as day laborers and earn the equivalent of $26 per month.
 This community needs employment opportunities and more schools.